a-samrat/hacktoberfest/README.md

-# news-app
+#  Competitive Programming
-This is news app created using React-JS
+This repo is for helping newbies.
+Add important question of any lanuage in a folder